primefieldsfp/faster_Fpx/README.md

-# Implementation of faster algorithms for extension fields of large prime characteristic
-# Applications: bilinear pairings and supensingular isogeny-based protocols
+# Efficient algorithms for extension fields of large prime characteristic with applications to bilinear pairings and supensingular isogeny-based protocols

 This library includes efficient implementations of the extension field arithmetic that underlies many cryptographic protocols, including pairing-based and supersingular isogeny-based schemes.